csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverable-1/planning.md

 ## Product Details
 ## **Q1: What are you planning to build?**
 The project is to develop an Android App to simulate the Engineers Without Boarders workshop on water filter building practice.
 Many people in this world do not have access to clean water, the workshop is aimed at improving peoples' awareness on difficulties accessing clean water in different countries, and the target users are mostly high school students and teachers.
 The onsite workshop generally have small capacity, there are no enough public locations to hold the workshop, and it is difficult to get all equipments needed in some countries.
 This app is an replacement to the onsite workshop as people can download the app and start the workshop, more people are involved.
+The diagram below is our mockup diagrams
 <p align="center">
   <img src=./ImageRes/Missing%20Seven%20Screens.drawio.png alt="plot" width="600"/>
 </p>